marcinprusinowski/bitcoint_arbitrage/README.md

     2. Detects Negative Cycles -> That's what we are looking for

    Cons:
-    1. Time Complexity: O(V*E) -> This is a killer since input matrix is full a dense one
+    1. Time Complexity: O(V*E) -> This is a killer because input matrix is full dense
     2. Memory usage -> Each iteration needs to keep track of the vertex distances

 2. Dijkstra